Kratosgp/DWA-131-rtl8192eu-driver-arch/README.md

 *Run the following commands in your terminal:*

-   1. Download the files in this repo as a zip and unzip it in your Downloads folder
+   1. Download git using pacman

+    sudo pacman -S git

    2. Locate to your Downloads directory

     cd Downloads/

-   3. Download the gzip for the driver using
+   3. Download the files from github using

-    cd DWA-131-rtl8192eu-driver-arch-main/
+    git clone

    4. Grant Permissions for execution of the shell script